jdittrich/userNeedResearchBook/text/dataGathering.md

 > Participant: Yes, it is a little icon on my desktop that does help me, when things go wrong!
 > Researcher: Can you show me how you use it?

 This avoids misunderstandings.
 The »thing« could be a script that fixes a setting.
-Os something else.
+Or something else.
 We don't know, and it is easier for researcher and participant to look at it together.

 ## Steer the course of research